CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator.md

 - `npx wrangler deploy`: Deploy your Worker to the Cloudflare network.
 - `npx wrangler tail`: Stream real-time logs from your Worker

-#### Why Wrangler Is a Game-Changer

-Wrangler took away the pain points of deploying serverless functions.
-Instead of navigating through a web interface or handling complex deployment scripts, everything was done via the command line.

 ### Leveraging D1 for Serverless SQL Databases

 D1 is Cloudflare's **native serverless SQL database** that integrates seamlessly with Workers and Pages.
 It allowed me to store and manage user data, goals, and other application-specific information without having to worry about traditional database management tasks.
 I believe setup was around 4 lines of code included in the wrangler.toml file.